4 Reasons It's Important For Parents To Set Healthy Boundaries With Kids

 4. We all learn from struggling a bit.

 In any developmental task from walking to talking to learning to read or drive a car, kids need to struggle.
 Struggle is how we mature and learn mastery of new things.
 If children are brought up with the expectation that they will always be "in charge," they want things to be easy.
-They also parents to remove struggle and, fix their disappointments.
+They also parents to remove struggle and fix their disappointments (sometimes called snowplow or helicopter parenting).
 A parent in charge knows it is not only OK for a child to struggle with a limit or a rule, it is actually good and healthy.
 It is OK if they have to turn off their video game to do their reading, or are asked to eat more vegetables or do an extra chore to help mom.

 Parents who set boundaries are not trying to make their child happy in the moment (though sometimes they are!).
 Rather, more importantly, they are trying to have their child develop skills to successfully launch into the world at 18.

 So the next time you are acquiescing your parental authority to your child, please remember, it is not helping him or her in the long-term.
-He or she will have more maturity, resilience, adaptability, feelings of safety and connection.
+They will have more maturity, resilience, adaptability, feelings of safety and connection if you set boundaries.